3-Day Notice to Pay Rent or Quit California: What Landlords Must Get Right in 2026

 File Unlawful Detainer

-What Happens After the Pay or Quit Period Expires?
+What Happens After the 3-Day Period Expires?

 What is a pay or quit notice in California?